marczaku/201-algorithms-data-structures/algodata-204-tree/README.md

 Step 4 − If value of parent is less than child, then swap them.
 Step 5 − Repeat step 3 & 4 until Heap property holds.
 ```

-# Exercise

-Implement a simple Binary Search Tree `TurboBinarySearchTree` or `TurboBinarySearchTree<T> where T:IComparable<T>` without Balancing Algorithms.
-It should have these methods:

-- `Insert`, `Search`, `Delete`,
-- `GetEnumerator`: returns all items in order, from min to max
-- `GetInOrder`: same as GetEnumerator
-- `GetInReverseOrder`: returns all items in reverse order, from max to min

-Bonus:

-- `Clone`: creates a clone of the tree
-- `Delete`: deletes the tree, but node by node (set the value to 0, then set left to `null` and right to `null`)
-- Implement the Tree using an `Array` to store all values instead of `Node`-classes.

-Insane Bonus:

-Try yourself at a Balancing Binary Search Tree implementation